LL.M. in International Law - Admission

-Stetson University College of Law requires LL.M. applicants to submit foreign transcripts through the LSAC Credential Assembly Service (CAS).
+Stetson University College of Law requires LL.M. applicants to submit foreign transcripts through the LSAC Credential Assembly Service (CAS) (if you are applying through LSAC) or directly to Stetson if using the downloadable PDF application.
 Transcripts for all post-secondary education completed outside the United States (including its territories) or Canada must be evaluated through this service.
 Credentials for foreign-educated candidates who matriculate at the College of Law are forwarded from LSAC to the College of Law after enrollment.
 Foreign coursework through study abroad, consortium, or exchange programs sponsored by US or Canadian institutions is exempt from this requirement, provided that the work is clearly indicated on the home campus transcript.
 The Credential Assembly Service report is included in the Credential Assembly Service registration fee.
 The American Association of Collegiate Registrars and Admissions Officers will complete an international credential evaluation, which will be incorporated into your Credential Assembly Service report.
 If Stetson determines that a TOEFL or IELTS score is required, you must contact the Educational Testing Service (TOEFL) or IELTS to request that your scores be sent to LSAC.
 (LSAC's TOEFL code for the Credential Assembly Service is 8395.)
 Your score will be included in the international credential evaluation document that will be included in your LSAC Credential Assembly Service Law School Report.

 To use the service, log on to your LSAC online account and follow the instructions for registration.
 Print out and promptly send a transcript request form to each foreign institution you attended, and allow ample time to receive and translate foreign transcripts.
 If you have questions about the Credential Assembly Service, please contact LSAC at 215-968-1001, or LSACinfo@LSAC.org.